hmrc/income-tax-mtd-changelog/README.md

   * Updated field `totalAnnuityPaymentsTaxCharged` from integer to number

 #### individuals-expenses-api
-New API Version v2.0 is now available
+New API version v2.0 is now available

 For `Create and Amend Employment Expenses (TYS)` endpoint:
 * New error `RULE_INVALID_SUBMISSION_PENSION_SCHEME` added

 #### individuals-income-received-api
-New API Version v2.0 is now available
+New API version v2.0 is now available

 For `Create and Amend Employment Financial Details` endpoint:
 * New error `RULE_INVALID_SUBMISSION_PENSION_SCHEME` added